You can contact us through firstname.lastname@example.org for general inquiries.

 A relatively simple way to send PGP encrypted emails is with the Mailvelope browser plugin.
 Mailvelope can be used with popular browser-based email services like Gmail, Yahoo and Outlook.com and has comprehensive instructions online.
 We have also recorded a simple video guide to help you get started.

-You can send an encrypted email directly to one of the following recipients using the public PGP keys linked below:
+You can send an encrypted email directly to the following recipient using the public PGP keys linked below:

 Note that email subject lines are not encrypted therefore send us an encrypted email without a subject line